CollaBEERate at The Jefferson Hotel

 - Barr Mansion in Austin

-Ehemann’s desire to move to a smaller city where he and his wife could raise their children landed him in Richmond in 2003.
+Ehemann’s desire to move to a growing city, where he could raise his family and still be in a vibrant culinary scene, landed him in Richmond in 2003.
 He began working as a sous chef in Lemaire, The Jefferson’s signature restaurant, but within a year was promoted to Executive Banquet Chef.
-In 2012, Chef Ehemann also assumed the role of Executive Chef at TJ's Restaurant.